LuChenLab/SCAPE/README.md

 The output will be a csv file correpsonding to a pA count matrix.
 Each row is a pA site and each column is a cell.

+## Installation
+There is no need to install anything other than python3.
+Just download this repository and run the python scripts.

 ## Usage